EpiPen competitor will be out in February, free to 200M people

 These features made the product popular with parents before it was recalled in late 2015 over issues related to dosing.
 Lower-income consumers and those with high-deductible plans will likely be relieved that they will get the injectors for free or for very low out-of-pocket costs.

-Still, the $4,500 list price — even with rebates — says Michael Rea, CEO of Rx Savings Solutions, "is an attempt to push an extraordinary burden on to the commercial and federal (insurers)."
+Still, the $4,500 list price — even with rebates — is "an attempt to push an extraordinary burden on to the commercial and federal (insurers)," says Michael Rea, CEO of Rx Savings Solutions, which represents insurers.

 No one pays the list price, Kaleo CEO Spencer Williamson said Thursday.
 "Our view is that the most important price is the price to the patient," he said.
 Anything else would be paid by insurers, he said.